Home About the Co-op

 2. Save paper that has been printed on one-side and print in-house

-the unused side or use for scratch paper.
+documents on the unused side or use for scratch paper.

 3. File documents electronically and back up on a zip disk or cd.